blablabliam/ZapCapture/README.md

 #### Building

 Interested in building LightningGUI on your operating system?
 To build LightningGUI, you need to have Python 3.6 or later.
-Then, create a virtual environment.

-`$ python -m venv LightningVenv`

-`$ cd LightningVenv/Scripts`

-`$ activate`

-Then, use pip to install pillow, opencv, and pyinstaller.
+Then, use pip to install the requirements.txt file.

-`(LightningVenv)$ pip install pillow opencv-python pyinstaller`
+`$ python -m pip install -r requirements.txt`

 Finally, use pyinstaller to make the file yourself.

-`(LightningVenv)$ cd Downloads/Lightning-Analyzer-GUI `
+`$ cd Downloads/Lightning-Analyzer-GUI `

-`(LightningVenv)$ pyinstaller LightningGUI.py --onefile --icon logo.ico`
+`$ pyinstaller LightningGUI.py --onefile --icon logo.ico`

 Move the `LightningGUI` file out of the `dist` folder and into to `Lightning-Analyzer-GUI` folder to run it.